-6.2.10Method of Destroying Private Key
+6.2.10 Method of Destroying Private Key

 Private signature keys will be destroyed when they are no longer needed, or when the certificates to which they correspond expire or are revoked.
 Destroying private key inside cryptographic modules requires destroying the key(s) inside the HSM using the 'zeroization' function of the cryptographic modules in a manner that any information cannot be used to recover any part of the private key.
-All the private key back-ups are destroyed in a manner that any information cannot be used to recover any part of the private key.
-If the functions of cryptographic modules are not accessible in order to destroy the key contained inside, then the cryptographic modules will be physically destroyed.
+All the private key back-ups are destroyed in a manner that any information cannot be used to recover any part of cryptographic modules are not accessible in order to destroy the key contained inside, then the cryptographic modules will be physically destroyed.
 The destruction operation is realized in a physically secure environment